cs230-stanford/website-2018-winter/_posts/2018-02-01-project-code-examples.md

 python evaluate.py --model_dir experiments/base_model
 ```

-This was just a quick example, so please refer to the detailed [TensorFlow][tf-post] / [PyTorch][pytorch-post] tutorials for an in-depth explanation of the code.
+This was just a quick example, so please refer to the detailed [TensorFlow][tf-post] / [PyTorch][pt-post] tutorials for an in-depth explanation of the code.

 ### Hyperparameters search